GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

     delete[] p;
 ```

+## Memory Management

+In general, if you can avoid memory management you should, such as by relying on collections in the standard library, because handling your own memory management is prone to bugs and memory leaks.

+Typical problems are
+* Freeing up memory too soon, which results in invalid references if you continue to reference it
+* Calling Delete more than once
+* Forgetting to call delete, which results in memory leaks

+If you provide a destructor to free memory then you should apply the **rules of three**, which means in addition to the destructor you should provide a **copy constructor** and a **copy assignemnt operator**.
+This is because when you have more than one copy of an object, by default the detructor is only going to free one of them.
+By providing these you will ensure the destructor gets called for all copies of an object.

 # Operators and Expressions

 C++ provides the standard arithmetic operators found in just about any language, although it does not provide an exponent operator, you must use the pow() function in the standard library.